MLagha/Data-Acquisition-and-Oscilloscope-System/README.md

 # Data Acquisition and Oscilloscope System

-This was my graduation project for my Bachelor’s degree in Electrical &amp; Electronics Engineering (2016-2017)
+This was my graduation project for my Bachelor’s degree in Electrical &amp; Electronics Engineering.

 **The device gives users the ability to:**
 - Accept both Analog and Digital signals via external sensors.